w12l3-c/SunnyBrook-FUS-Fibroid-Ablation-Segmentation/README.md

 # 3D Volumetric Segmentation 🧊
 3D Volumetric Segmentation using [Vnet](https://arxiv.org/pdf/1606.04797.pdf) <br>
-I have tested and debugged the model but haven't train anything yet
+I have tested and debugged the model but haven't train anything yet <br><br>
+**Dataset currently is catered towards 2D, we need empty images in the binary mask for the 3D volumes to be equal in size**

 <p align="center">
     <img src="https://miro.medium.com/v2/resize:fit:2000/1*rcT-PbkROWrSg0PRqO-KAA.png" width=400>